joseph-flinn/site/data/posts/wip-engineer-to-manager.md

 - [ ] Failure to grow leaders on the team
 - [ ] Failure to communicate effectively with sister team to lessen friction points
 - [ ] Failure to create high performing teamwork--trust and support--between the team memebers
+      + using 1:1s to ask for perspective and garner support for an idea rather than the team sync

 ## Past Lessons